DishaDH123/pcgamedeals/LogFiles/DishalogFile.md

 Feb 19:
 * The repository was made public hence the forked repositories were lost.
 Asked the team mates to fork the repo again.
-* Reviewed changes
+* Reviewed changes.
-* Added the contributing.md file on how the team mates had decided to work. [cont](https://github.com/DishaDH123/pcgamedeals/commit/1383e65720ce4cf1ac5aa8408701ffc3bb436699)
+* Added the contributing.md file on how the team mates had decided to work.
+[Contributing file](https://github.com/DishaDH123/pcgamedeals/commit/1383e65720ce4cf1ac5aa8408701ffc3bb436699)
 * Made changes to the readme and vignette file to add the output and usage scenarios.
+[Changes to read me](https://github.com/DishaDH123/pcgamedeals/commit/92d8d6c26dab9b8c676e5d36fcc4ff70bcba7f8d)